Brown-University-Library/OLD-ARCHIVED_easyaccess_project/README.md

 It contains code for the web pages users see when they click links for articles and books which contain an [OpenUrl](https://en.wikipedia.org/wiki/OpenURL).

-It also contains code for the handling of article-delivery (easyArticle); for books it hands off to an [easyBorrow](https://github.com/birkin/easyborrow_controller) project.
+It also contains code for the handling of article-delivery (easyArticle); for books easyAccess (invisibly to the user) hands off to an [easyBorrow](https://github.com/birkin/easyborrow_controller) project.

+easyAccess is, essentially, the Library's OpenUrl link-resolver, using, behind-the-scenes, the [SerialsSolutions 360Link api](http://www.proquest.com/products-services/discovery-services/360-Link.html).

 ---